 Power Transformer Protection Systems

-The external failures which appear somewhere in the network (overvoltage, short circuit, overload, atmospheric discharge, etc) can cause the troubles for the transformer (which is part of that network).
-E.g. short circuits in the network can cause the significant heating of the transformer busbars and windings.
+The external failures that appear somewhere in the network (overvoltage, short circuit, overload, atmospheric discharge, etc) can cause trouble for the transformer (which is part of that network).
+For instance, short circuits in the network can cause significant heating of the transformer busbars and windings.

 The main task of the protection system is to separate the transformer from the energy supplying as soon as possible, thus preventing unintended consequences and major transformer damages.

-The protection system is designed to be able to signalize if irregularities occurred in the electrical system which could lead to the transformer failure.
+The protection system is designed to be able to signalize if irregularities occur in the electrical system which could lead to transformer failure.

 After a preset relay blocking time (operation time delay), the protection system sends the signal to the circuit breaker which will turn off the transformer from the system before the failure affects them.